 This cake is rich, flavorful and the texture is that of a cake with gluten!
-Myles compared it to German chocolate cake and everyone who attended his birthday party couldn’t believe it was gluten-free, let alone didn’t have any added sugar.
+My husband compared it to German chocolate cake and everyone who attended his birthday party couldn’t believe it was gluten-free, let alone didn’t have any added sugar.

 2 six-inch cake pans (I ordered these from Amazon)